 If you are not registered to vote with the county, you may register just for the school district election or to request an absentee ballot application (see below) by contacting District Clerk Stephanie Bonk at firstname.lastname@example.org or by calling (518) 568-7280.

-Community voting is held from noon to 8 p.m. at:
+Community voting is held from noon to 8 p.m. the third Tuesday in May at:

 - OESJ Junior-Senior High School auditorium, 44 Center St., St. Johnsville